Jeff-Russ/ror-guides/rails-database.md

 	      @teacher = Teacher.find(params[:id])
 	    end

-	    # Never trust parameters from the scary internet, only allow the white list through.
+	    # Never trust parameters from the scary Internet, only allow the white list through.
 	    def teacher_params
 	      params.fetch(:teacher, {})
 	    end
 	end

-There is a lot in this code that might be foreign to you at this point but the important takaways are: the order of the actions here follows Rails convention, the extensive use of `@instance` variables is common for CRUD in the controllers, and the tests `if @teacher.save` and `if @teacher.update(teacher_params)` are used for error handling.
+There is a lot in this code that might be foreign to you at this point but the important takeaways are: the order of the actions here follows Rails convention, the extensive use of `@instance` variables is common for CRUD in the controllers, and the tests `if @teacher.save` and `if @teacher.update(teacher_params)` are used for error handling.

-The primary duties carried out in CRUD method defintitions are:
+The primary duties carried out in CRUD method definitions are:

 >* Making `@instance_variables` (set from results of db queries) available to erb view files
 >* Getting back `@instance_variables` from the erb view files and saving them to the db